 Creating your Upspin directory

-that will host your Upspin tree.
+that will host your Upspin tree (your “user root”).

 If you are planning to join an existing Upspin directory and store server,

-This will grant you permission to create your tree
+This will grant you permission to create your user root in that directory

-in that directory and store data in that store server.
+server and store data in that store server.

 With the servers running and granting you access permission, and with your

 correct information registered in the key server,

-The most direct way is to use the
+Another way is to use the

 upspin cp command:

-$ upspin cp hello.jpg firstname.lastname@example.org/
+$ upspin cp ./hello.jpg email@example.com/

-Then, to check that everything worked, copy it back and verify its contents:
+To check that everything worked, copy it back and verify its contents:

 $ upspin cp firstname.lastname@example.org/hello.jpg ./ciao.jpg

 $ sum hello.jpg ciao.jpg